GordonBGood/elmplus-docs/RFC-FirExt.md

 In other words, `do` blocks are made up of assignments by the `<-` symbol to a lower-case Name where the right hand side of the symbol can have any alignment to the right of the Name and all Name's must align with each other, with lower-case Name definitions of values or functions using `=`, or with a function call that results in the same `AndThenable` Type (including the Type's it wraps).

-**It is now not considered to be a desirable feature of the Fir language and not really needed as, other than the `Chainable` capability that can be applied to container types, the resulting types are not general Monad types because it is not proposed that Higher Kinded Type's (HKT's) be added to the language as discussed below.
+**It is now not considered to be a desirable feature of the Fir language and not really needed as, other than the `Chainable` ability that can be applied to container types, the resulting types are not general Monad types because it is not proposed that Higher Kinded Type's (HKT's) be added to the language as discussed below.
 Rather, it is considered that equivalent "chaining" code be placed in a bloack to apply some special formatting rules for the "fir-format" ability to avoid continual indentation further to the right for evey level of chaining.
 In that way, the code that is compiled and for which error messages are produced is the same code as was written by the programmer for less complexity in decoding error message and determining the cause of such errors.**

 ### **Add a TEST Pragma that Tests Code When Run in Test Mode**